mleonardo93/gentle-reminders/README.md

 # Gentle Reminders

-## A React on Rails app built with Ruby 2.5.1 and Rails 5.2.0, held together with Webpacker.
+## A React on Rails app built with Ruby and Rails, held together with Webpacker.
 A to-do list, but with motivation!
+Live at gentlereminders.herokuapp.com

 ### User stories
 * As a user, I want my tasks synced with a persistent backend